quanwei-20210204/Maven_Junit_0207/README.md

 代码检查 规范？

 Comments from Coach Vic's View on May 10th(10/05)
-1.Packages
+1. Packages
-2.Test Data File -- put it in the package
+2. Test Data File -- put it in the package
-3.Test Case's iteration  how to make it clear in UT what's expected?
+3. Test Case's iteration  how to make it clear in UT what's expected?
-  --String resourcePath = getClass().getResource("/").getPath(); 即可 获取resource的文件路径
+   --String resourcePath = getClass().getResource("/").getPath(); to get resource's pathway
-4.
+4. deconstruct the God class to sub-classes
 5.